mattm479/the-book-nook/README.md

 After completing the installation, we can run `npm run develop` in our terminal.
 This should open a new window at localhost:3000.

-The user starts out at the home page.
-From there they can view featured books, browse by category, or use the search bar to look up a book.
-The user can also view their cart, login, or signup.
-Once logged in, they can place an order, edit their account details, or view their order history.
+The user starts out at the home page with a random selection of books being presented.
+While logged out, the user can search for books, sign up, or send us a message via clicking on contact us at the bottom.
+Once logged in, they can place an order, edit their account details, add books to their cart and view their cart.

 ## Links and Screenshot